-This twenty six day expedition commences when you arrive into Kathmandu, Nepal on the 10th of November.
-We will spend the next day sorting equipment and holding a team briefing about the journey ahead and make our final preparations.
-On day three, we fly to Lukla at the gateway of the Khumbu valley.
+This 26-day expedition commences when you arrive in Kathmandu on Day 1.
+We will spend the next day sorting equipment, holding a team briefing about the journey ahead and making our final preparations.
+On Day 3 we fly to Lukla, the gateway to the Khumbu Valley.

 Our trek follows the trail to Everest Base Camp as far as the village of Pheriche, high in the barren alpine pastures of the upper Khumbu.
 From here we make our way onto the slopes of our first objective, Lobuche East, where we establish the first of our Base Camps.
-It is here that we spend some valuable time acclimatising and preparing for our first ascent with a training day of skills instruction and training, including the use of fixed ropes.
-In true expedition style we then move up to our High Camp, which lies on a small expanse of grass and rock above a deep blue lake.
+It is here that we spend some valuable time acclimatising and preparing for our first ascent with a day hike to Lobuche High Camp followed by a day of skills instruction and training, including the use of fixed ropes.
+In true expedition style, we then move up to our High Camp for the night, which lies on a small expanse of grass and rock above a deep blue lake.
 Then it’s early to bed for an alpine start the following morning.

 The climb of Island Peak involves some scrambling up rocky terrain to reach low angled glaciers that we walk up until the angle increases and we encounter 40-degree slopes on fixed ropes as well as some ladder crossings.
 After a time, we reach the exposed summit ridge and enjoy the security of the ropes all the way to the summit where we enjoy spectacular views of the north side of Ama Dablam, the sweeping flanks of Nuptse and the world’s fourth highest peak, Lhotse.